12 MONTHS FREEMIE WARRANTY

 While you still have colostrum in your breasts, the milk will have a yellow colour and may look rather creamy and will form layers on standing.
 The colour of colostrum from different mothers can vary a lot; so don’t be surprised if yours looks quite different to another mums – this is totally normal.
 As your milk supply increases, the colour of the milk becomes more bluish-white.
 It still forms layers on standing, with the creamy layer at the top.
 Milk may look different at different times of the day and this also depends on how long it has been since you have expressed or fed your baby.

-Some mothers find that after expressing for many weeks their milk supply decreases.
-This is because a baby is better at getting the milk from the breast than a pump.
-When you are able to feed your baby at the breast, you will find that with frequent feeds, your supply will soon increase.
 If you are unable to feed your baby at the breast, expressing more often will help to increase your milk supply.
 After a week or so, you may be able to return to your previous expressing schedule.
-It can be helpful to finish off each session with a few minutes of hand expressing.
-This will help to empty your breasts and help increase your milk supply.
 If your supply is decreasing despite your attempts to increase it, you may wish to contact your a lactation consultant to discuss other ideas.